AppierAndy/SeleniumTest/Readme.txt

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 	1.1.Prerequisites
-		What things you need to install the software and how to install them Give examples

-	1.2	Installing
 		(a) Chrome
 		Computers have Chrome browser

 		(b) Change Gmail language to English
 		  (1) Open Gmail and login
 		  (2) Click Setting icon > Settings
 		  (3) Change 'Gmail display language' to English and save changes

+	1.2 Installing
-		(c) Python 3.x & pip
+		(a) Python 3.x & pip
 		 Make sure you've downloaded and installed python, pip and add the path to the environment variable.

-		(d)Envirement requirements:
+		(b)Envirement requirements:
 	    	  (1) Open your cmd
 		  (2) Enter a folder path named HW
 		  (3) Run the command : pip install -r requirements (4) If display 'Selenium instll fail in 3.14.1', please run the command : pip install -U selenium